Online Equipment Rental Business Guide: Everything You Need to Know

 Rental software provides the option to create a web storefront or multiple storefronts on a marketplace.
 Along with this option, the software also provides advanced features for overall website management.
 These features include dedicated dashboards for customers, vendors or marketplace owners.
 Multi-user CMS enables smooth homepage, inner pages and catalogue management.
 Some software support multiple sub-admin accounts to assist the business owner in overall management.

 Increased Revenue Streams

 Modern technology enables various web-based revenue streams for online businesses.
 These include subscription packages, PPC campaigns, display ads and more along with the traditional .rental fee and commission.
-For more reference, check the business model canvas diagram in section 2.3 of the guide.
+For more reference, check the business model canvas diagram in the guide.

 The global penetration of the internet and increase in smartphone devices and computer technology call for smart digital marketing solutions.
 Strategies like SEO, PPC, affiliate marketing, email marketing and social media marketing are essential in the 21st century and there are various software tools available for their implementation.
 Modern rental software also support several marketing features.
 While some are pre-integrated, others can be added with the help of TPIs (third-party integrations).

 Advanced Solution to Lend Heavy Equipment with Ease.

 Light and heavy equipment are standard utilities associated with certain B2B markets.
 They do not greatly concern the general consumers.
 This raises the challenge of devising a strategic marketing model that can accurately target the most potential customers across B2B dominated marketing channels.
 Also, considering the consumer segment to be a small subset of internet users, an equipment rental business calls for an equally balanced marketing approach, which is dependent on both traditional and modern digital marketing methods.